Submission to Turnitin

 The University requires all theses for higher degrees by research to be submitted to Turnitin, a text matching tool that is licensed for use in the University of Sheffield where, among other things, it is being used as an aid in the prevention of unfair means.
 This requirement applies to both first submissions and resubmissions.
 Turnitin produces an 'originality report' which will be checked by the internal examiner to ensure that unfair means has not been used.

 Before the final thesis is submitted for examination students should contact their departmental/school PGR administrator for information on the procedures to be followed for submitting the final copy of their thesis through Turnitin.
 When a thesis is submitted to Turnitin the student will receive a digital receipt in the form of an email.
-Students should bring or send a copy of the Turnitin receipt when they submit their thesis to Research Services.
+Students should include a copy of the Turnitin receipt when they submit their thesis to Research Services.

 Students should be aware that there is a limit to the size of file that can be submitted to Turnitin, which is 400 pages and 40MB.
 Students whose theses exceed the Turnitin limit may need to exclude pictures or diagrams in order to successfully submit to Turnitin.